Emo revival: Influence

 Fourth wave emo band Foxing's album Nearer My God (2018) helped pioneer the sound of fifth wave emo.

 The underground success of fourth wave emo influenced the rise of the emo rap genre, which received significant mainstream success in the late 2010s with artists like Lil Peep, Lil Uzi Vert and Juice Wrld.
 One of the earliest pioneers of this sound was former Tigers Jaw guitarist and vocalist Adam McIlwee, who began the solo project Wicca Phase Springs Eternal and formed the influential emo rap collective GothBoiClique.

 Following the revival era in the early 2010s, a number of new bands emerged in the emo genre which have often been grouped into a distinct wave starting from the late 2010s to the early 2020s.
 The Ringer writer Ian Cohen states fifth wave emo began as early as 2017 and that these emo groups were influenced by bands such as Crying and the Brave Little Abacus.
 This fifth wave of emo maintained many of the stylistic elements of the revival era, but also began to incorporate sounds from other genres such as jazz and electronic music.
 The fifth wave of emo has also been noted for its focus on inclusivity of bands with transgender, queer, female and black artists as well as other artists of color.
 Notable fifth-wave artists include Home Is Where, Dogleg, Glass Beach, Origami Angel, Pool Kids and Awakebutstillinbed.

+In a 2017 article, Spin discussed a wave of "newer darlings" who were reviving the emo revival sound, calling this the "emo revival revival".
+By 2024, this title was being attributed to See Through Person and Ben Quad on their album I'm Scared That's All There Is (2022), and was being used as a self-identifier by Kerosene Heights, to reference their revival of the very early emo revival sound Algernon Cadwallader and Glocca Morra.

-By 2023, remaining fourth waves emo bands like Citizen, the Hotelier, Foxing and the Wonder Years began touring for the tenth anniversaries of their most influential records and receiving renewed critical acclaim.
+By 2023, remaining fourth-wave emo bands like Citizen, the Hotelier, Foxing and the Wonder Years began touring for the tenth anniversaries of their most influential records and receiving renewed critical acclaim.

+During 2025, many bands who had been involved in the emo revival pushed their sound to be more aggressive and political.
+Algernon Cadwallader did so on their fourth album Trying Not to Have a Thought, which criticised anti-homeless architecture and the 1985 MOVE bombing; The World Is a Beautiful Place did so on Dreams of Being Dust, which discussed the Israeli–Palestinian conflict; and La Dispute did on No One Was Driving the Car which discussed the climate crisis.